 - Authentication—proves that your users communicate with the intended website.
 It protects against man-in-the-middle attacks and builds user trust, which translates into other business benefits.

-You may remove unintended uploads if the removal is completed within 48 hours after data is uploaded to Wildlife Insights.
-After this brief period, you may only remove data from Wildlife Insights by sending a request to [email protected] Wildlife Insights administrators will review requests and grant approvals on a case by case basis.
+After this limited period, you may only remove data from Wildlife Insights by sending a request to [email protected].
+Wildlife Insights administrators will review requests on a case by case basis.

 If your account is deleted, your data will remain in the Wildlife Insights database.
 Your public data will remain accessible to other users and your embargoed data will remain embargoed through the end of the embargo period.
 If you are an organization administrator and delete your account, you will be prompted to assign another user to the administrator role.